-- PSN Code of Connection IT Health Check - The NHS Data Security and Protection Toolkit assessment - General Register Office Local Authority Annual Performance Report annual assurance to the Registrar General in relation to service delivery, performance, public protection & counter fraud and the requirements set out in the Registration Acts - o Parking Services team was awarded a green assurance rating by the DVLA
+- Youth Justice services in North East Lincolnshire were rated as 'Good' in an inspection by Her Majesty's Inspectorate of Probation (HMIP) - PSN Code of Connection IT Health Check - The NHS Data Security and Protection Toolkit assessment - General Register Office Local Authority Annual Performance Report annual assurance to the Registrar General in relation to service delivery, performance, public protection & counter fraud and the requirements set out in the Registration Acts - o Parking Services team was awarded a green assurance rating by the DVLA

 Local Government and Social Care Ombudsman - The Ombudsman is responsible for independently investigating complaints that have not been resolved by the organisation.
-Its Annual Letter will be issued in July 2022.
+Its Annual Letter was issued in July 2022.
+No major issues of concern were raised in the letter.